-The TSDL Collection in the Michigan Student Data System reports links between students and the teachers who provide instruction to them.
+The TSDL Collections in the Michigan Student Data System report links between students and the teachers who provide instruction to them.
 These data are necessary to meet the requirements of the America Competes Act, The State School Aid Act of 1979, and are used by the Michigan Department of Education in calculations for the Parent Dashboard for School Transparency.
 Data reported in the collection reflect the student's performance in classes taken throughout the current academic year.

 - Migrant education participants (Grades 9-12)